jerof/hacknews/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+# Week 1 of my 15Challenge

+## This is my first week of the "15Challenge" where I build 15 rails apps in 15 weeks.

+I built build a link aggregator web-app, similar to Reddit or Hacker News.

+* Users using this application will be able to upload links and submit them for other users.
+* Only users who upload links can edit and delete them.
+* Other users can leave comments and either upvote or downvote a link.

+## Gems installed:

-* Configuration
+* Simple form

-* Database creation
+* Bootstrap-Sass

-* Database initialization
+* Jquery-Rails

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Devise
+* Acts as Votable

-* ...
+* Will Paginate